 Like all ideologies, it is a short step from theory, to brassbound orthodoxy, to a newly empowered elite who view any deviation from their unbending views, or dissent, as a betrayal of the revolution that must be immediately and violently extinguished and, of course, an implicit threat to their positions.
 No student of fascism, of totalitarianism, of Shakespearean descriptors of lust for power, is blind to this.

 Ideologues, or intellectual and physical fascists, must be called out.
 If the Trump era has reminded us of anything, it is that there are never enough adults in a room to restrain a tyrant – a man, or a tyrannous collective.
+I blame in part that giant of journalism, The New York Times, for responding to Trump by transforming themselves into an ideologically-driven propaganda sheet.

 This documentary illustrates that gender confusion, or conscious transition, is a very real thing for a small percentage of people, and can sometimes be identified as early as a child is capable of choosing a toy, colours, friends, and media, and articulating their desires (do NOT miss that documentary).